Fertility startup Mojo wants to take the trial and error out of IVF – TechCrunch

 He says he was also struck by the fact the ‘trial and error’ process only works 25% of the time in high end laboratories, yet can prospective parents between €40,000-€100,000 for each round of treatment.
 “This is where the idea of the company came from,” he adds.
 Mojo’s expectation for their technology is that it will be able to increase IVF success rates to 75% by 2030.

 The team started work in 2016 as a weekend project during their PhDs.
 Taha initially trained as an electrical engineer before going on to do a PhD in nanotechnology, investigating new and affordable materials for use as biosensors.
-It was the microscopes and robotic arms that he and his co-founders, Fanny Chesa, Tobias Boecker, Daniel Thomas, were using in the labs to examine nanoparticles and select specific particles for insertion into other media that led them to think why not adapt this type of technology for use in fertility clinics — as an alternative to purely manual selection and fertilization.
+It was the microscopes and robotic arms that he and his co-founder Daniel Thomas, were using in the labs to examine nanoparticles and select specific particles for insertion into other media that led them to think why not adapt this type of technology for use in fertility clinics — as an alternative to purely manual selection and fertilization.

 “We just completely automate everything to ensure that the procedure is done faster, better and at the same time more reliably,” Taha says of the concept for Mojo.
 “No randomness.
 Understand the good from the bad.”

 That — at least — is the theory.
 To be clear, they don’t yet have their proposition robustly proved out nor productized at this stage.
 Their intended first product, called Mojo Pro, is still pending certification as a medical device in the EU, for example.
-But the plan, should everything go to plan, is to get it to market next summer, starting in the UK.
+But the plan, should everything go to plan, is to get it to market next fall, starting in the UK.

 This product, a combination of microscopy hardware and AI software, will be sold to fertility clinics (under a subscription model) to offer an analysis service consisting of a sperm count and quality check — as a first service for couples to determine whether or not the man has a fertility problem.